mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 MaxScale will use this port to connect to the database server.
 The default value is 3306.

+#### `socket`

+The absolute path to a UNIX domain socket the MariaDB server is listening on.
+Either `address` or `socket` must be defined and defining them both is an error.

 #### `protocol`

 The name for the protocol module to use to connect MariaDB MaxScale to the